 An Overview of Recent Drug Recalls

-The Food and Drug Administration is responsible for testing the safety of drugs and medical devices before allowing them on the market.
+The Food and Drug Administration is responsible for testing the safety of drugs and medical devices before they become available.
 However, early testing doesn’t always catch problems, which can have disastrous medical consequences on the public.
-When these are found, the FDA can issue additional warnings or pull the product from the market with a recall.
+When these are found, the FDA can issue additional warnings or drug recalls to pull the product from the market.

 Medical manufacturers fear these additional penalties because it can open them up to lawsuits from the public, and rightfully so.
 The manufacturers are ultimately responsible for the creation and sale of the product.
 When a product causes damage to the public, the people then have a right to sue for damages.

 Below is a summary of some drugs and devices that have led to lawsuits due to alleged dangers:

 Baby powder – Natural talc is often found with asbestos, a natural mineral and a known carcinogen.
 Several women have sued due to contracting reproductive cancers due to decades of use of baby powder.